shadygm/ROSplat/README.md

   <section>
     <h2>Overview</h2>
     <p>
       ROSplat is the first online ROS2-based visualizer that leverages Gaussian splatting to render complex 3D scenes.
 It is designed to efficiently visualize millions of gaussians by using custom ROS2 messages and GPU-accelerated sorting and rendering techniques.
-ROSplat also supports data loading from PLY files and integrates with ROS2 tools such as bag recording.
+ROSplat also supports data loading from PLY files.
     </p>
   </section>